-Examples of previously funded projects can be viewed on the Moore Foundation website at Moore.org (see Third cohort of patient care grantees develop ideas for improving diagnosis, Second cohort aim to develop clinical quality measures to improve diagnosis and Second cohort aim to develop novel clinical quality measures to improve diagnosis).
+Examples of previously funded projects can be viewed on the Moore Foundation website at Moore.org (see Third cohort of patient care grantees develop ideas for improving diagnosis, Second cohort aim to develop novel clinical quality measures to improve diagnosis, and New projects aim to develop clinical quality measures to improve diagnosis ).

 4. Application Information

 a) Content and form of applications

 All applications must be submitted through the SurveyMonkey Apply online system.
 Applications will be limited to three applications for any given principal investigator.

 b) Submission Dates